Date issued: November 2022

 If the operation is performed due to an internal prolapse, obstructed defaecation syndrome or faecal incontinence, about 4 out of 5 patients report a significant improvement in their symptoms.

-- Bowel leakage (incontinence) gets worse not better.
+Bowel leakage (incontinence) is not resolved, or can become worse, especially if the surgery is for an external prolapse.
 Occasionally new-onset incontinence can occur (uncommon).

 Is anyone not suitable for surgery?